-- Selected set stories from the short story anthology A Pocket Anthology according to the HKDSE set text list - Selected set poems from the poetry anthology The Rattle Bag according to the HKDSE set text list - Poetry appreciation beyond the set texts - Exploration and creation of poetry: participation in the Hong Kong Budding Poets Award - Development of essay writing skills and the art of literary analysis - SBA: The SBA component of Literature in English constitutes 20% of the total weighting for the subject.
+- Selected set stories according to the HKDSE set text list - Selected set poems from the poetry anthology The Rattle Bag according to the HKDSE set text list - Poetry appreciation beyond the set texts - Exploration and creation of poetry: participation in the Hong Kong Budding Poets Award - Development of essay writing skills and the art of literary analysis - SBA (except the cohort sitting DSE in 2024): The SBA component of Literature in English constitutes 20% of the total weighting for the subject.
 It involves the preparation of work of around 2000 to 2500 words on either: - 1. an extended essay on a theme/work/writer connected to the learner's study in the subject OR - 2. an analytical study / review of a film / play / performance OR - 3. (a) piece(s) of creative writing.